-OCEA 101L: Introductory Oceanography Laboratory
+OCEA 101L: Introductory Oceanography Laboratory Units: 1

 Prerequisites: OCEA 101 or OCEA 101H.

-Corequisite: OCEA 101 or OCEA 101H if prerequisite not met.
+Enrollment Limitation: Concurrent enrollment in OCEA 101 or OCEA 101H if prerequisite not met.
 Acceptable for Credit: CSU, UC Laboratory 3 hours.
 (1919.00) Course Typically Offered: F, SP

 This course is designed to accompany Oceanography 101 or 101H.
 It offers hands-on experience with oceanographic materials and techniques in both the laboratory and field.
 Topics include reading navigational charts and topographic maps, interpreting sea floor features, analyzing seawater chemistry, and studying waves and tides.
-On field trips, students study waves, currents, and coastal processes and examine organisms in coastal marine habitats and at an aquarium.
-Students also participate in a half-day scientific ocean voyage.
+On field trips, students study waves, currents, and coastal processes, examine organisms in coastal marine habitats and at an aquarium, and participate in a half-day scientific ocean voyage.